teambit/docs/docs/environments/01-overview.md

 title: Overview
 ---

 A Bit environment is a reusable development environment encapsulated in a single Bit component.
-All common dev tasks such as linting, testing, compiling, documenting, and other [services](/docs/environments/environment-services) which are needed in the lifecycle of a component, are provided by the environment.
+An environment includes linting, testing, compiling, documenting, and other [services](/docs/environments/environment-services) which are needed in the lifecycle of a component, are provided by the environment.

 Having just a single component to set up the entire development environment means no time gets wasted on tedious configurations.
 In addition, a sharable environment makes it easier to maintain consistency in development across multiple components in a workspace and between multiple decoupled Bit workspaces.